Stratio/stratio-connector-cassandra/README.md

 # License #

+Stratio Crossdata is licensed as [Apache2](http://www.apache.org/licenses/LICENSE-2.0.txt)

 Licensed to STRATIO (C) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The STRATIO (C) licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance